dijkstracula/solvent/paper/report.md

 metatheoretic properties.
-Soundness (that is, invalid programs will always be rejected), reconstruction (that is, types can be inferred via terms' usage without human annotation), and termination are guaranteed, even when type-checking programs whose behaviour depends on runtime user input or data structures of unknown or unbounded size.
+Soundness (that is, invalid programs will always be rejected), reconstruction (that is, types can be inferred via terms' usage without human annotation), and termination are guaranteed, even when typechecking programs whose behaviour depends on runtime user input or data structures of unknown or unbounded size.
 In so doing, Milner's old canard that _"well-typed programs don't go wrong"_[@milner-type-poly] has entered the programmer's popular lexicon [@LiquidHaskellTutorial]; after all, type theory